BVengo/mq-mesa-runner/README.md

 - A basic project structure for managing code, data, and code outputs.

 ## Setup
+This project requires MESA to be installed on the system.
+To do so, follow the [MESA Installation Guide](https://docs.mesastar.org/en/latest/installation.html).
+Note that, as of S1 2023, the models provided by the unit require the older version of MESA and MESA-SDK, `mesa-r15140` and `mesasdk-20121`.

-Note that the provided script relies solely on built-in packages, and so doesn't require the full project setup.
-Skip to the `Usage` section if that's all you plan on using in this project.
+Since the model updater script relies solely on built-in packages, it doesn't require the full project setup to run.
+Skip to the `Usage` section if you don't intend on using this project for writing code, and instead just want to use the script.

 This project uses poetry to manage python packages in a virtual environment.
-To set up poetry, follow their [Installation Guide](https://python-poetry.org/docs/#installation).
+To set up poetry, follow the [Poetry Installation Guide](https://python-poetry.org/docs/#installation).
 Then, setup and install the project by typing the following into the terminal:
 ```bash
 poetry install